Traumatic Brain Injury Overview

 As with its symptoms, treatment of TBI is also dependent upon the specific details of the injury.
 While patients with a mild brain injury often only need rest and pain relievers, more extensive treatment is required for those with moderate or severe TBI.
 These treatments can include surgery, medications to limit secondary damage, and different therapies to promote rehabilitation and improve the affected person’s quality of life.

-Tampa General Hospital has been recognized by U.S. News & World Report as High Performing in Neurology & Neurosurgery, and is highly qualified to treat patients with traumatic brain injury of any severity.
+Tampa General Hospital has been recognized by U.S. News & World Report as a High Performing Hospital for Neurology & Neurosurgery for 2020-2021, and is highly qualified to treat patients with traumatic brain injury of any severity.